Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 cell count recorded for the patients at their entry into the study [@CoxSnell Example U].
 The data consists of two groups of patients classified as AG positive and AG negative.
-The data for the 17 AG positive patients, contained in the file `leukemia.lsp` in the `Data` folder on the distribution disk, can be entered as
+The data for the 17 AG positive patients, contained in the file `leukemia.lisp` in the `Data` folder on the distribution disk, can be entered as

     (def wbc-pos (list 2300 750 4300 2600 6000 10500 10000 17000 5400 7000